python/cpython/Doc/library/os.rst

    to the environment made after this time are not reflected in :data:`os.environ`, except for changes made by modifying :data:`os.environ` directly.

-   The :meth:`!os.environ.refresh()` method updates :data:`os.environ` with changes to the environment made in the same process outside Python or by :func:`os.putenv`.
+   The :meth:`!os.environ.refresh()` method updates :data:`os.environ` with
+   changes to the environment made by :func:`os.putenv`, by :func:`os.unsetenv`, or made outside Python in the same process.

    This mapping may be used to modify the environment as well as query the environment.  :func:`putenv` will be called automatically when the mapping